renatoGarcia/icecream-cpp/README.md

 ic| s: {f: 3.14, ii: [1, 2, 3]}
 ```

-This strategy has a lower precedence than the "baseline strategies".
+This strategy has a lowest precedence of all the printing strategies.
 So if the printing
 type is supported by any one of them it will used instead.

 ### Third-party libraries